-This course will help healthcare providers acquire the basic knowledge and technical skills needed to effectively use Laryngeal Myofascial Release (MFR) techniques in the clinical setting.
+This hands-on course will equip healthcare providers with the knowledge and technical skills needed to effectively use Laryngeal Myofascial Release (MFR) techniques in the clinical setting.
 The use of Laryngeal MFR therapy may significantly improve the functions of the vocal tract in patients with occupational dysphonia.

-This activity is intended for practicing physicians, physician residents, physical therapists, speech-language pathologists, and occupational therapists.
+This activity is intended for practicing physicians, physical therapists, speech-language pathologists, occupational therapists, residents, and students.

 |12:00 - 1:00 PM||Registration|